-As required under Section 135 of the Companies Act, 2013, the Company was required to spend Rs.402.87 lakhs in the reporting year in pursuance of its Corporate Social Responsibility Policy, being two per cent of the average net profits of the company made during the three immediately preceding financial years.
-The Company has during the half year, spent a total of Rs.138.28 lakhs towards CSR expenditure.
-The accumulated shortfall in the amount spent over the current period and accross prior years in comparison with the Companies Act requirement, stands at Rs.415.01 lakhs as on 30th September, 2019.
-The said shortfall is expected to be utilized in the subsequent periods.
+As required under Section 135 of the Companies Act, 2013, the Company was required to spend Rs.335.82 lakhs in the reporting year in pursuance of its Corporate Social Responsibility Policy, being two per cent of the average net profits of the company made during the three immediately preceding financial years.
+The Company has during the year, spent a total of Rs.551.64 lakhs towards CSR expenditure.
+However, the accumulated shortfall in the amount spent over prior years, stands at Rs.150.42 lakhs as on 31st March 2019.
+The said shortfall is expected to be utilized in the subsequent years, as was partially utilized in the current reporting period.